dmeditor/dmeditor/README.md

 DM Editor is a block-styled visual editor written in React.

-The idea behind is to have an editor which is easy to develop and style widget within React ecosystem, in the end **together with developer** bring good user experience for page editing.
+The idea behind is to have an editor where it is easy to develop and style widget within React ecosystem, in the end **together with developer** bring good user experience for page editing.

 [Simple demo](https://demo.dmeditor.io)